quartiq/miniconf/miniconf/README.md

 ## Transport

-Miniconf is also protocol-agnostic.
+`miniconf` is also protocol-agnostic.
 Any means that can receive or emit serialized key-value data can be used to access nodes by path.

 The `MqttClient` in the `miniconf_mqtt` crate implements settings management over the [MQTT